-(1) The concept of a "naive user" was introduced by Telecom to cover any member of the general public who does not have specialised terminal equipment or knowledge.
+(1) The concept of a "naive user" was introduced when the Telepermit system was first implemented to cover any member of the general public who does not have specialised terminal equipment or knowledge.

 • Reference British Standard 6789: 1987: Section 3.2.